ELLEN'S KITCHEN

 For a large party, several teas may be offered.
 For example, you might choose a light tea offering (green, English Breakfast); plus a moderate bodied (Earl Grey, Darjeeling, Keemun); and a dark, full-bodied tea such as Russian, Lapsang Souchong, Puerh or Yunnan Gold.
 In addition, a specialty tea such as masala chai or Morrocan mint might be offered as an alternative.

-In a large party served buffet style, it is thoughtful to provide an urn of hot water with an assortment of herbal, flavored and decaffinated teas.
+In a large party served buffet style, it is thoughtful to provide an urn of hot water with an assortment of herbal, flavored and decaffeinated teas.

 Cups and Saucers?

+Use china or glass.
 Styrofoam cups destroy the floral fragrances of teas.
-Consider renting real cups and saucers, or perhaps purchasing inexpensive cups as take-home favors.
-Allow 2 small plates and 2 napkins per person, plus 1.5 each of spoons and forks, if forks are indicated by your menu.
+If you don't have enough cups and saucers, consider renting real cups and saucers, or perhaps purchasing/collecting inexpensive cups as take-home favors.
+Allow also 2 small plates and 2 napkins per person, plus 1.5 each of spoons and forks, if forks are indicated by your menu.
 You might need your small bowl for fruit if included- clear 8 ounce plastic tumblers are a possibility.

 The Sandwiches

-Tea sandwiches, sometimes called finger sandwiches, may be sweet or savory, or a mix, but have several characteristics:
+Tea sandwiches, sometimes called finger sandwiches, may be sweet or savory, or a mix, but have several things in common:

-- They're small, only two bites.
-Regular-size sandwiches are cut into 4 squares or triangles, or about 3 fingers.
+- Make them small, only two or three bites.
+For tea, regular-size sandwiches are cut into 4 squares or triangles, or about 3 fingers.
 Rolls, decorative shapes and open-face sandwiches are also appropriate.

-- They're crustless.
-Remove the crusts after filling the sandwiches but before cutting the sandwiches to size.
+- Trim off crusts.
+Remove the crusts after filling the sandwiches but before cutting the sandwiches into shapes.
 As a corollary, you never serve the crusty end slices.
 Using a long, sharp knife, trim crusts AFTER you fill the sandwiches for the easiest spreading and neatest appearance.

-- They're flavorful.
-Tea sandwich recipes are tasty.
-Savory sandwiches are often prepared with fresh herbs, scallions, garlic, spicy mustard, pepper or hot sauce, while sweet sandwiches have fruit and nuts included.
+- Make them tasty, not bland.
+Savory sandwiches may include fresh herbs, scallions, a touch of garlic, spices or peppery sauces, while sweet sandwiches have fruit and nuts included.

-- They're tender, but never soggy.
-Each tea sandwich is spread with soft butter or whipped cream cheese, or something similar, to the very edge, to prevent soggy sandwiches.
-To prevent sogginess, use room temperature unsalted butter or whipped cream cheese (you can use the cream cheese if they will not be frozen) to butter every slice to the edge of the bread.
+- Make them tender, but never soggy.
+Spread both slices with soft butter or whipped cream cheese, or smooth nut butter, to the very edge of the bread before filling.
+Use room temperature unsalted butter or whipped cream cheese (you can use the cream cheese if they will not be frozen) to butter every slice completely.
 Yes, you can freeze the cream cheese fillings, but do use butter as the bread spread for best results if the sandwiches will be frozen.

 16 2 pound loaves